Lombiq/DotNest-Knowledge-Base/topics/lombiq-hosting-suite.md

     - The media folder of the tenant is removed from Blob Storage when a tenant is removed.
     - Lucene search indices are removed from blob Storage when a tenant is removed.
 - Lombiq.Hosting.Azure.Indexing: extends Orchard's search indexing services to optimize them for Azure.
-    - Enables Lucene indexing to use Blob storage (with local cache).
+    - Enables Lucene indexing to use Blob storage (with local cache) with [AzureDirectory](https://github.com/richorama/AzureDirectory).
 - [Lombiq.Hosting.DistributedEvents](https://orcharddistributedevents.codeplex.com/): adds the ability to broadcast events between nodes of a multi-server environment.
     - Generic extensible services for event broadcasting.
     - Implementations for broadcasting shell events and signals.
 Thus server nodes are thus  always in sync, even if data is stored in the otherwise instance-local  CacheManager.
 This means changes in e.g. content type definitions,  feature states or roles will propagate to other server nodes.